-Toolbars, menu items and keyboard shortcuts
+Toolbars, menu items, and keyboard shortcuts

 To add a menu item, keyboard shortcut, or toolbar icon that calls a macro, use the Customize dialog (Figure 180).
 The Customize dialog contains pages to configure menus, keyboard shortcuts, toolbars, and events.
 To open this dialog, go to Tools > Customize on the main menu bar or right-click in an empty space on a toolbar and select Customize Toolbar from the context menu.